lerenn/code-manager/docs/features/001-detect-single-repository-mode.md

 #### 1. Main Application Flow
 **Key Components:**
 - Cobra root command setup
-- Dependency injection: FS adapter → CGWT manager
+- Dependency injection: FS adapter → WTM manager
 - Error handling with `log.Fatal()`
 - Clean separation of concerns

 **Implementation Notes:**
 - Use Cobra for command-line argument parsing with root command and `create` subcommand
-- Create FS adapter and CGWT manager in the command's `RunE` function
+- Create FS adapter and WTM manager in the command's `RunE` function
 - Handle errors at the top level with `log.Fatal()` and exit code 1
 - Keep main function simple and focused on orchestration
 - Add global quiet mode flag for silent operation (only errors to stderr)